rakesh-3607/process-test/README.md

-# SN File upload
+# Procees St File upload
-This repo contains code for SN file upload.
+This repo contains code for Procees St file upload.
 It is developed using `AngularJS Component`.

 ## Getting Started
 ### Dependencies